 Error and Processing Signals

-There might be times that an error or difficulty occurs while processing your request, the “bing bong” sound is how Alexa lets you know of such problems.
-For example, sometimes Alexa indicates that she doesn’t understand your command by generating a different tone; this way you know that the command must be rephrased.
-Such auditory feedback makes the interaction with Alexa device smooth and efficient.
+Alexa’s bing-bong noise sometimes happens because of an error while processing a request.
+The ‘bing bong’ sound is how Alexa lets you know about such problems.
+For example, sometimes Alexa indicates that she doesn’t understand your command by generating a different tone, letting you know that the command needs to be rephrased.
+This auditory feedback makes interactions with the Alexa device smooth and efficient.

 Customizing Alexa’s Sound Notifications